Climate Action Plan

 Many exposed to the most devastating effects of climate change live in destinations we visit as a travel company - regions with limited infrastructure, at-risk biodiversity and communities that we see suffering through storms, floods and famine time and time again.

-As a travel company built on venturing into and through some of the world’s most fascinating, yet isolated and environmentally vulnerable destinations, we have a responsibility to the planet, and to the people and places we are privileged to visit.
+As a travel company built on venturing into and through some of the world’s most fascinating, yet isolated and environmentally vulnerable destinations, we have a responsibility to the planet, and to the people and places we visit.

 The travel industry produces around 8% of the world’s carbon emissions, and so with urgent calls on all sectors of the industry to look at its practices and halve those emissions by 2030, it has never been more important for us here at Wild Frontiers to reassess and develop our own responsible travel policies, measure our footprint and step up our commitment to reduce our carbon emissions in line with the vital action required.